Zefk/Solarus-ARPG-Game-Development-Book_2/seperated_chapters/done/9_chapter-6.md

 ```
 1. Punctuation characters: @#$%

-2. Cannon start with a number
+2. Cannot start with a number

 3. No spaces between variables.
 EX: `local the variable` should be: `local the_variable`.
 ```